What you need to know about coronavirus right now

 Sports without spectators

 The latest sporting event to be held without fans in attendance will be the Bahrain Formula One Grand Prix on March 22.
-Bahrain itself has reported 83 cases of the virus, mostly linked to people who had traveled to Iran.
+Bahrain itself has reported 83 cases of the virus, mostly linked to people who had travelled to Iran.

-"Convening a major sporting event, which is open to the public and allows thousands of international travelers and local fans to interact in close proximity, would not be the right thing to do at the present time," the organizer said.
+"Convening a major sporting event, which is open to the public and allows thousands of international travellers and local fans to interact in close proximity, would not be the right thing to do at the present time," the organiser said.

 (Compiled by Mark John and Karishma Singh; Editing by Peter Graff)